tinayiluo0322/Bobcat---Your-Singing-AI-Companion/README.md

-# Bobcat!: Your Singing AI Companion 🎵🤖
+# Bobcat! - Your Singing AI Companion 🎵🤖

 Bobcat is not just a gadget—it's your personal, empathetic AI friend that listens, responds, and creates songs tailored to your emotions.
 Conceived during Duke AI Hackathon 2024, this innovative project merges art, technology, and human connection.